 This article is part of our recent series on training for busy athletes.
-It describes one of my favorite workouts I’m using to try to qualify for Kona Ironman World Championships on a plan of mostly 10ish hours power week.
+It describes one of my favorite “no fluff”, high impact workouts from my Busy Athlete’s Toolbox.
+This was one of the staple workouts I used to qualify for Kona Ironman World Championships on a plan of mostly 10ish hours per week.

 Are you tired and falling behind struggling to fit in all your workouts on a busy schedule?
 One of the biggest challenges we face in coaching busy triathletes (especially coaching Ironman triathletes) is figuring out how to set up a training plan that will get the athlete ready for their race (often Ironman) but that leaves then time to succeed at work and to enjoy their family (while also letting them sleep and maintain a strong foundation for adaptation).